 IATA seeks to offer operational solutions for airlines in order to promote the reduction of incidents or accidents in the cabin, thus resulting in enhanced operational safety and/or significant cost savings for airlines.

-IATA is committed to updating these guidelines to provide airlines with the necessary and up to date information to address emerging risks and share best practices; however, these guidelines are not intended to replace or to contradict any applicable State regulations.
+IATA is committed to providing airlines with the necessary and up to date information to address emerging risks and share best practices; however, these guidelines are not intended to replace or to contradict any applicable State regulations.

-We thank those experts who provide their time and expertise through inputs and contributions to the creation of these documents, particularly the industry specialists from the IATA Cabin Operations Safety Task Force (COSTF), airline experts and government bodies.
+We thank those experts who provide their time and expertise through inputs and contributions to the creation of these comprehensive documents, particularly the industry specialists from the IATA Cabin Operations Safety Technical Group (COSTG), airline experts and government bodies.

-Cabin Operations Safety Task Force (COSTF) reviews all aspects of cabin operations to improve safety and operational efficiency.
-Members of the COSTF are representatives from IATA Member airlines who are experts in:
+Cabin Operations Safety Technical Group (COSTG) reviews all aspects of cabin operations to improve safety and operational efficiency.
+Members of the COSTG are representatives from IATA Member airlines who are experts in:

 - Cabin Safety